 Symptoms to Look for

-When you suffer a balance disorder, you might stagger when you try to walk or fell when trying to stand up.
-You might also experience these other symptoms such as:
+When you suffer from a balance disorder, you might stagger when you try to walk or fall when trying to stand up.
+You might also experience these other symptoms such as

 - Dizziness or vertigo (a spinning sensation)